-Vinyl Fabrics: Plastics require special treatment.
+Vinyl and Polyurethane Fabrics: Plastics require special treatment.
 Although durable and stain resistant, the vinyl fabrics can be damaged by contact with oils or solvents.
 Oils, including body oil, should be removed regularly by washing with a preservative vinyl cleaner.
 If oils remain on vinyl, particularly on less expensive grades, it will harden and may eventually crack.
 Solvents such as nail polish, nail polish remover, paint thinners, tar, etc., may also dissolve or permanently stain vinyl.
 There is no guarantee on vinyl plastics against damage caused by oils, solvents or heat.
 Light colored vinyl, with printed grain textures will lighten in heavy wear areas as the printed overlay wears down.
-The "glove soft" plastics are more resistant to oils but are intentionally softer and thus more subject to cuts and abrasions.
+The Polyurethane plastics are more resistant to oils but are intentionally softer and thus more subject to cuts and abrasions.

 Leathers: Upholstery leathers should be cleaned only with a damp cloth and a mild soap or upholstery grade leather cleaner.
 Non-finished "full aniline" or "naked" leathers will stain very easily and can fade very rapidly with ultraviolet light exposure.